jeffreycwitt/pl339/docs/26-regulated-free-speech.md

 In thinking about regulation, our minds turn most quickly to direct censorship and explicit punishment.
 Sunstein has already tried to push us to be more creative regulators by noting the power and flexibility that comes with subsidies.

-Lessig is equally a pains to help us think about how regulators could affect the code, or how they could use market or norm pressures to indirectly affect the code, that would have a similar affect.
+Lessig is equally at pains to help us think about how regulators could affect the code, or how they could use market or norm pressures to indirectly affect the code, that would have a similar affect.

 In this chapter, Lessig discusses possible solutions to new problems of porn and spam in the digital age.
 His basic methodology is worth our attention -- in light of our final paper assignment -- because it illustrates the creative use of all four modalities of regulation to protect something valuable.